MUSEE D’ORSAY WORKS: THE UNMISSABLE WORKS, HOW TO REACH IT AND WHERE YOU CAN FIND THE TICKETS

 His most famous work is “the origin of the world”, revolutionary and transgressive enough to be censored even today because it shows with unprecedented realism where we come from.

 Courbet goes beyond the sense of sight and beyond the tactile experience and enters the sphere of sensations, becoming an inspiration for the Impressionists.

 5 – “Self-Portrait” by Van Gogh

-Van Gogh painted many self-portraits and this is my favorite.
+The artist painted many self-portraits and this is my favourite.

-The artist created it in the asylum of Saint Remy, while trying to recover from a crisis of madness that lasted two months, and during which he tried to commit suicide by ingesting his colors.
+Van Gogh’s self-portrait was made in the Saint Remy asylum, while the artist was trying to recover from a two-month bout of madness, during which he attempted to commit suicide by ingesting his paints.

-Of this work Van Gogh writes to his brother Theo: “You will notice how the expression on my face is calmer, although it seems to me that the look is more unstable than before”.
+Of this work, Van Gogh wrote to his brother Theo: ‘You will notice how the expression on my face is calmer, although it seems to me that the gaze is more unsteady than before’.